Table of Contents

 An A1c test will be needed to know with certainty in terms of your diabetic health.

 While low SHBG is not a common concern for most men, new data has produced interesting results and information.
 A recent study published in the Journal of Clinical Endocrinology and Metabolism provides such information.

 The process showed a man with undetectable levels of SHBG and low levels of testosterone accompanied by nearly a decade of hypogonadism symptoms.
-From studying this individual, they discovered a family with a missense mutation in the SHBG gene.
+They discovered a family with a missense mutation in the SHBG gene from studying this individual.
 Interestingly enough, they found this issue did not interfere with the individual's spermatogenesis or general gonadal development.
 This leads the study to conclude SHBG may not play a significant role in the maturation of the male species physiologically or sexually.

 More interesting than the JCEM study is things that new data suggest may negatively impact all men.
-Low levels of SHBG have recently been associated with three medical conditions that are well known to be the silent killers of many men: heart disease, metabolic syndrome, and diabetes.
-Again, currently, it is being viewed as a marker and not as direct causation, but this new information is important as it leads to acknowledgment that more studies must be done.
+Low levels of SHBG have recently been associated with three medical conditions that are known to be the silent killers of many men: heart disease, metabolic syndrome, and diabetes.
+Again, currently, it is being viewed as a marker and not as direct causation, but this new information is important as it acknowledges that more studies must be done.

 Low SHBG has also been associated with:

 - Obesity is a factor we all well understand and is an issue that leads to problems in many health areas, and often in numerous possible directions.